top of page

 • Feeling unable to express emotions or needs

-When children grow up in these situations, their brains learn ways to adapt and survive.
+When children grow up in these environments, their brains learn ways to adapt and survive.
+These survival responses are incredibly intelligent—but they can continue into adulthood, shaping how we think, feel, and behave.

 How Childhood Experiences Shape Beliefs

-During childhood, we develop beliefs about ourselves and the world around us.
+During childhood, we develop beliefs about ourselves, others, and the world around us.

-When emotional needs are not consistently met, children may develop beliefs such as:
+When emotional needs are not consistently met, children may begin to form beliefs such as:

 • “I am not enough.”